slack-scala-client/slack-scala-client/README.md

 }
 ```

 A full list of events can be found in [Events.scala](src/main/scala/slack/models/Events.scala).
-One thing to note is the two above functions return an 'ActorRef' which is a handle to the underlying actor running the above handler function.
+One thing to note is the two above functions return an `ActorRef` which is a handle to the underlying actor running the above handler function.
 This can be used to terminate the handler by terminating the actor: ```system.stop(handler)```, or unregistering it as a listener: ```client.removeEventListener(handler)```

-An akka actor can be manually registered as an event listener and all events will be sent to that actor:
+An Akka actor can be manually registered as an event listener and all events will be sent to that actor:

 ```scala
 val actor = system.actorOf(Props[SlackEventHandler])